I have commented several times on the true significance of the zeta zeros.

 Now once again from my own perspective, there are in fact two complementary sets of these zeros which I term Zeta 1 and Zeta 2.
 So Zeta 1 refer to the Riemann (non-trivial) zeros.
 The Zeta 2 by contrast refer to the various roots of unity (excluding 1, which is common to all roots.

-Now once again the significance of these roots is that enable seamless conversion as between the Type 1 and Type 2 aspects of the number system.
+Now once again the significance of these roots is that they enable seamless conversion as between the Type 1 and Type 2 aspects of the number system.

 As we have seen when the Type 1 is associated with the quantitative (analytic) aspect of number behaviour, the Type 2 is then associated, in complementary fashion, with the qualitative (holistic) aspect.